Preparation of the mapping family

 SLAF library preparation and sequencing

 First, we predicted the digestion of the L. vannamei genome (https://www.ncbi.nlm.nih.gov/genome/?term=Vannamei) using self-developed software.
 We digested the extracted genomic DNA of all LV-N shrimp using the endonucleases identified by the predictive software.
 Then, dual-index sequencing adaptors were ligated to the DNA fragments obtained by digestion with T4 ligase, and the fragments were amplified using polymerase chain reactions (PCRs).
 PCR products (314–414 bp including the adaptor sequences) were purified and re-amplified using PCR.
 SLAF sequencing was carried out on an Illumina HiSeq system, following the Illumina-recommended procedure.
-To assess the accuracy of library construction, the same library-construction and sequencing steps using the genome of Oryza sativa japonica as a control was performed.
+To assess the accuracy of library construction, we performed the same library-construction and sequencing steps using the genome of Oryza sativa japonica as a control.
 Library construction and sequencing were performed by Biomarker Technologies Corporation (Beijing, China).

 SLAF-seq data analysis and genotyping